sebsto/amplify-ios-workshop/content/60_add_federation/20_amplify.md

 We use AWS Amplify command line to update the Amazon Cognito configuration on the backend and add support for Login With Facebook.

-{{% notice warning %}}
-It is important to not overwrite the values we entered previously, be sure to follow instructions carefully.
+::alert[It is important to not overwrite the values we entered previously, be sure to follow instructions carefully.]{header="Warning" type="warning"}
-{{% /notice %}}

 In a terminal, type: